khoavo-dan/Vietnam-security-analysis/README.md

 # I. About this app:

-This project is my attempt to analyze listed companies trading on Vietnamese stock markets (HOSE, HNX, and UPCOM) using data from available APIs and simple financial models.
+This project is my attempt to analyze listed companies (except for banks) trading on Vietnamese stock markets (HOSE, HNX, and UPCOM) using data from available APIs and simple financial models.
 The current version evaluates the stock's earning potential in 3 main ways:

 - net-net working capital,
 - dividend discount model
 - and discounted cash flow.

   Additionally, the app offers default risk assessment and hints for in-depth analysis.

 # II.
 User manuals: